TheThirdOne/random-sorting/README.md

 Techniques such as timing analysis and fuzz testing both aid reverse engineering, but are no longer algorithm analysis and instead are simply methods of reverse engineering.
-They would no be used to if the code was known.
+They would not be used to if the code was known.

 If we are not allowed to inspect the code and only have access to a function, we can only really abuse the input.
 If the conditions of the algorithm are met, correctness